f5devcentral/f5-big-iq-lab/docs/class1/module4/lab2.rst

   :align: center

 2. Let's deploy a 3rd Application Service serving a the same security app also located in Seattle as there is more demand in traffic in this part of the world.
-Select Create Application to Create an Application Service:
+Click **Create** to create an Application Service:

 +----------------------------------------------------------------------------------------------------+
 | Application properties:                                                                            |